-Our second Apple World User Group University online gathering of Apple user group leaders was held at 8:00pm CST, on May 18, 2020, via the Zoom Meeting app.
-We had 30 participants who joined for the topic of “How to Get New Younger Members and Retain Existing Members”.
-The two-hour video can be viewed at: https://youtu.be/OT2ljcetzTM (unlisted YouTube).
+Our eighth Apple World User Group University online gathering of Apple user group leaders was held at 8:00pm CST, on October 19, 2020, via Zoom.
+We had 17 participants who joined for the topic of “iOS 14 & iPadOS 14 Changes” .
+The 93-minute video can be viewed at: https://youtu.be/ZRC0NENsNh0 (unlisted on YouTube).

 Apple World User Group University is a monthly online gathering of Apple User Groups (AUG) leaders.
 Sessions cover such topics as “Marketing Your User Group” and “How to Get Young People in Your Group”, which are important discussions today.
 Participants can make new friends, bone up technical expertise, find solutions to related problems, and exchange information on how to improve AUG services.

 Our third Apple World User Group University online gathering of Apple user group leaders was held at 8:00pm CST, on June 15, 2020, via Zoom.
 We had 28 participants who joined for the topic of “Vendor Offers and Presentations”.
 The 93-minute video can be viewed at: https://youtu.be/4Xmq9fEO24o (unlisted YouTube).

 This session opened with my welcome, Zoom instructions, and a 10-minute presentation about “Vendor Offers” where I presented the most recent Apple User Group Bulletin and website illustrations about current and ongoing offers (https://appleusergroupresources.com).
 There were several questions about how to find and improve vendor response to discount requests.